The history of voting in the United States

 1952: McCarren Act lifts fan on Asian citizenship

 Prior to 1952, immigrants from western and northern Europe were heavily favored over Eastern Europeans and, especially, Asian immigrants.
 The McCarren Act lifted a long-standing ban on Asians immigrating to the United States, becoming citizens, and voting.

 1961: Twenty-Third Amendment gives D.C. residents the vote

-Until 1961, residents of Washington D.C., could not vote in general elections unless they were lawfully registered in a state.
-The Twenty-Third Amendment changed all that and paved the way for residents of the nation's capital to cast votes for the presidents who would preside from their city.
+Until 1961, residents of Washington D.C. could not vote in general elections unless they were lawfully registered in a state.
+The Twenty-Third Amendment changed all that and paved the way for residents of the nation's capital to cast votes for the presidents who would preside in their city.

 1961: First punch-card ballot system

 Although punch-card technology had been around for decades, it changed the way people voted with the invention of the Coyle Vote Recorder in 1961.
 The new system made casting and counting votes easier, but it was a harbinger of things to come.
 Half a century later, phrases like "hanging chads" would be forever synonymous with punch-card failures in the most controversial election in modern American history.

 A century after the Emancipation Proclamation, the Twenty-Fourth Amendment went a long way to fulfilling the promise made in vain with the passage of the Fifteenth Amendment in 1870.
 The poll tax, still in practice in five Southern states, was outlawed.

 1965: Selma to Montgomery march for voting rights